 Once they have appropriately endorsed your company, you can pay the $315 registration fee.

-• The director is a co-borrower of the company loan;
+- The director is a co-borrower or co-guarantor of the company’s loan;

-• The company was found to have been non-compliant with the Companies Act regulations.
+- The company is found to be non-compliant with the Companies Act.

 Sole proprietorship owners must renew their business registration once it expires (usually after 1-3 years, depending on the chosen duration).
 You can file for a renewal at least two months or 60 days before the registration expiry.